einrob/TS_CNN/Traffic_Sign_Classifier.md

 ## Step 0: Load The Data from a python pickle

-For every image there exists a corresponding answer, what kind of traffic sign this image represent.
+For every image there exists a corresponding answer, what kind of traffic sign this image represents.
 Udacity provided us with a preselected train, test and validation dataset so we do not have to think about, how to split the original dataset into meaningful subsets to each task.

-Statistically seen all of our data present is the population and we are taking samples of the population to estimate the correlation between features and classes.
+Statistically seen all of our data is the population and we are taking samples of the population to estimate the correlation between features and classes.
 The problem is that the sample does not have to reflect the statistical correlations of features and classes as it is in the population.
-Learned patterns that fit the traing set well may not be as strong when applied to the population.
+Learned patterns that fit the training set well may not be as strong when applied to the population.
 Thats why we need an independet test set to estimate the accuracy of the trained model on the whole population.
 When the patterns learned by the NN only work well on the training data it will not perform good on the popluation.
-This effect is called overfitting and is always a danger and have to be observed, when a NN is built and trained.
-We want that our calssifier is good generalized so that it apply to the population well.
+This effect is called overfitting and is always a danger and has to be observed, when a NN is built and trained.
+We want that our classifier is good generalized so that it will apply to the population well.

 ## Training Dataset
 All images (features) used to train (FIT) parameters of the NN.
 The neurons are going to "learn" on this dataset, which image represents which class of the 43 traffic sign classes (target vector).
 At the end of each epoch, the result of the NN is going to be compared with the target vector using a cost function to determine the "correctness" of the NN guess.
 Then the weights and biases are adjusted using backpropagation in order to minimize the error between the NN guess and the target vector -> the correct answer -> using methods like gradient descend.